leinacc/sgb-blog/obj_trn_guide.md

 * Make sure to send `OBJ_TRN` before `PCT_TRN`.
 This will ensure the border fading in does not clear `OBJ_TRN`s palettes
 * You may want to prevent use of the SGB menu which will overwrite OAM tile data, and set OBJ palettes
 * The last row of tilemap will be whited out.
 If you have a border, cover that last row.
 If not, make sure your game melds well with the white (make most of your backgrounds white/have a bottom status bar/etc)
-* Use this [guide](https://gbdev.io/pandocs/SGB_Command_Border.html#sgb-command-18--obj_trn) to see how setting up the tile data and tilemap for the last GB row affects your custom SNES objects
+* Use this [guide](https://gbdev.io/pandocs/SGB_Command_Border.html#sgb-command-18--obj_trn) to see how setting up GB tile data and tilemap for the last GB row affects your custom SNES objects

 ## Patch: allowing use of OBJ_TRN